mantasu/uob-cv/notes.md

 ## Human Vision

 Captured photons release energy which is used as electrical signals for us to see.
+A photocell in its membrane has _ion channels_ through which ions can flow out.
+As the light interacts with cell's _rhodopsins_ (type of receptor), the _ion channels_ close and a build-up of electrons occurs in the cell.
+Such negative charge is captured as an electrical signal by the nerve.

-Pupils dilate to accept as much light as needed to see clearly. _Rod_ cells (~`120m`) are responsible for vision at low light leves, _cones_ (~`6m`) are active at higher levels and are capable of color vision and have high spacial acuity.
-There's a `1-1` relationship of _cones_ and neurons so we are abe to resolve better, meanwhile many _rods_ converge to one neuron.
+_Rod_ cells (~`120m`) are responsible for vision at low light levees, _cones_ (~`6m`) are active at higher levels and are capable of color vision and have high spatial acuity.
+There's a `1-1` relationship of _cones_ and neurons so we are able to resolve better, meanwhile many _rods_ converge to one neuron.

+> Pupils dilate to accept as much light as needed to see clearly.

 **Receptive field** - area on which light must fall for neuron to be stimulated.
 A **receptive field** of a **Ganglion cell**  is formed from all _photoreceptors_ that synapse with it.

-**Ganglion cells** - cells located in retina that process visual information that begins as light entering the eye and transmit it to the brain.
+**Ganglion cells** - photocells located in _retina_ that process visual information that begins as light entering the eye and transmit it to the brain.
 There are `2` types of them.
-* _On-center_ - fire when light is on centre
+* _On-center_ - fire when light is on center
-* _Off-center_ - fire when light is around centre
+* _Off-center_ - fire when light is somewhere around center

-**Ganglion cells** allow transmition of information about contrast.
+**Ganglion cells** allow transition of information about contrast.
 The size of the **receptive field** controls the spatial frequency information (e.g., small ones are stimulated by high frequencies for fine detail). **Ganglion cells** don't work binary (fire/not fire), the change the firing rate when there's light.

 **Trichromatic coding** - any color can be reproduced using 3 primary colors (red, blue, green).